-This has resulted from the way that the 'contribution' from the Basque Autonomous Community to the CG has been defined as a compensation for those services still managed by the CG on behalf of the former.
-Indeed this privilege has involved some negative, rather than positive, contributions; despite the fact the Basque provinces are some of the wealthier areas in Spain.
+This has resulted from the way that the 'contribution' from the Basque Autonomous Community to the CG has been defined as a compensation for those services still provided by the CG on behalf of the former.
+Indeed this privilege has involved some negative, rather than positive, contributions; despite the fact the Basque provinces are some of the wealthier regions in Spain.
 This surprising situation is due to the way in which the CG has estimated the costs of those 'common services': initially they were grossly overestimated in order to achieve a higher contribution according to the Basque share in the Spanish GDP.
-However, at the same time, this allowed reducing that amount whenever new powers have been devolved to the Basques.
+However, at the same time, this allowed reducing that amount whenever new powers were devolved to the Basques.
 It is important to remark that the coefficients for the territorial allocation of revenues to compensate for those expenses were consistent with the parameters typically used for the cash-benefit methodology of fiscal imbalances.

 The actual costs of the central services still managed in the Basque Autonomous Community by the CG before the decentralization were not considered, as they were for all the other Autonomous Communities.
-The accepted share, for the financial contribution first and then later for keeping the region's own tax revenues, was based on the 1980 GDP share of the Basque Autonomous Community with respect to the Spanish GDP.
+The accepted share, for the financial contribution first and thereafter for keeping a larger part of the region's own tax revenues, was based on the 1980 GDP share of the Basque Autonomous Community with respect to the Spanish GDP.
 It did not follow, for example, the differential above-average per capita income, as a proxy for the general regime contribution to leveling national services.
-Out of this, only for the so-called Inter-territorial Compensation Fund (less than 1.4% of the total non-transferred expenses) do we observe a proportional contribution to GDP (6.24%).

-"Foral" Communities do not contribute to The Fund to Guarantee the finance of 'Fundamental Public Services7.
+Out of this, only for the so-called Inter-territorial Compensation Fund (less than 1.4% of the total non-transferred expenses) do we observe a proportional contribution to solidarity according to that share of GDP (6.24%).
+Needless to say that "Foral" Communities do not contribute to The Fund to Guarantee the finance of 'Fundamental Public Services^{'10}.

-In addition, Zubiri (2013) shows that VAT territorial compensation mechanisms for differences between revenue collection and taxes paid is far from what can be considered the benchmark; that is, the difference between the value added bases - production and consumption shares8.
-As the Basque Autonomous Community is rich, with more imports than exports, it is unlikely to be the case (Zubiri, op. cit.).
-With regard to special consumption taxes, we again observe favorable adjustments to the Basque Government for alcohol, beer and tobacco (only petrol taxes take the opposite sign).

-A non-transparent final adjustment for the so-called 'financing compensations' leaves the Basque Government with a negative (!) contribution (around 280 million euros).
+In addition, Zubiri (2013) shows that VAT territorial compensation mechanisms for differences between revenue collection and taxes paid is far from what can be considered a reasonable benchmark; that is, the difference between the value added bases -production and consumption shares 11.
+As the Basque Autonomous Community is wealthy, with more imports than exports, it is unlikely that this is to be the case.
+With regard to special consumption taxes, we again observe favorable adjustments to the Basque Government for alcohol, beer and tobacco (only petrol taxes seem to take the opposite sign).
+All these factors, plus a non-transparent final adjustment for the so-called 'financing compensations' leaves the Basque Government with a negative (!) contribution (around 280 million euros).
 This situation permits an extra per capita finance for the Basque Autonomous Community and Navarre that is 40 to 60% higher than under the common regime (page 213 in Zubiri 2013).
-In similar terms, Monasterio (2010) and Monasterio (2013) have referred to other aspects of those privileges.
+In similar terms, Monasterio (2010) and Monasterio (2013) have referred to other aspects of those privileges that indeed may vanish in this case with a potential Basque secession.

-This provides a distorted mirror against the common system applied to Catalonia which has been kept in place regardless of the party in power or in opposition and despite the fact the regime has been criticized as fiscally extremely unjust.
+This provides a distorted mirror against the common system applied to Catalonia and to other high contributing regions, which has been kept in place regardless of the party in power or in opposition and despite the fact the regime has been criticized as fiscally extremely unjust.